Thank you.

 Also,

-I have a lot of people in my life that really love me.
+I have a lot of people in my life that really love me and that keeps me together.

 But sometimes I just feel like I'm alone with this.